Missing and Exploited Children Training Conference (MECC): Speakers & Presentations

 Combatting human trafficking in rural communities

 What’s a Romeo, and what is he doing in small town Ontario?
-This presentation will break down what human trafficking of youth in rural communities looks like, and how it differs from urban centres.
+This presentation broke down what human trafficking of youth in rural communities looks like, and how it differs from urban centres.

 Using case examples, D/Sgt.
-Andrew Taylor of the Ontario Provincial Police’s (OPP) Anti-Human Trafficking Investigation Coordination Team will speak to the risks and recruitment of marginalized youth.
-He’ll also discuss guidelines and best practices for investigators and child welfare staff to be aware of, and provide an overview of how the OPP is working with local service providers to encourage reporting and increase intervention opportunities.
+Andrew Taylor of the Ontario Provincial Police’s (OPP) Anti-Human Trafficking Investigation Coordination Team spoke to the risks and recruitment of marginalized youth.
+He also discussed guidelines and best practices for investigators and child welfare staff to be aware of, and provided an overview of how the OPP is working with local service providers to encourage reporting and increase intervention opportunities.

 Detective Sergeant Andy Taylor, Ontario Provincial Police (OPP), Anti-Human Trafficking Investigation Coordination Team